jacobpatterson1549/wordle-cheater/README.md

 ## usage

-[Go 1.24](https://golang.org/dl/) is used to build the application.
-Version 1.17 is needed to embed the words list in the executable file.
-Version 1.24 is for recent updates: security, range expressions.
+[Go 1.25](https://golang.org/dl/) is used to build the application.
+* Version 1.17 is needed to embed the words list in the executable file.
+* Version 1.24 is for recent updates: security, range expressions.
+* Version 1.25 is for simplified documentation generation.

 [Aspell](https://github.com/GNUAspell/aspell) is used to generate the words list.